pingcap/docs-cn/foreign-key.md

 ### Compatibility between TiDB versions

 Before v6.6.0, TiDB supports the syntax of creating foreign keys, but the created foreign keys are ineffective.
 If you upgrade a TiDB cluster created before v6.6.0 to v6.6.0 or later, the foreign keys created before the upgrade are still ineffective.
 Only the foreign keys created in v6.6.0 or later versions are effective.
+You can delete the invalid foreign key and create a new one to make the foreign key constraints effective.
 You can use the `SHOW CREATE TABLE` statement to check whether the foreign keys are effective.
 The invalid foreign key has a `/* FOREIGN KEY INVALID */` comment.

 ```sql
 mysql> SHOW CREATE TABLE child\G